A.I. Love You: Reception

 The English language adaptation of the manga series has received reviews from various media outlets that provide feedback, and reception in regards to manga.
 Samantha from Manga Life gave the first book an A rating calling it a "very deep series".
 When talking about the characters she says that they all have bright personalities, and are overall loveable.
 Allen Divers from Anime News Network also gave the first volume a review calling the story predictable.
-Allen goes on to say though that the simple love story aside from the fan service "can keep the ladies happy as well".
-In his review of the first volume, Mike Dungan from Mania.com called the story "amateurish" saying that they have predictable plots to them.
-Mike praises the English release though for being far better when it comes to the artwork, and design than the original Japanese release.
-He finishes his review saying that while the artwork isn't yet at the Love Hina level, (This was Akamatsu's first manga) Ken's fans "won't want to do without it" citing the evolution of Akamatsu's artwork.
+In his review of the first volume, Mike Dungan from Mania called the story "amateurish" saying that they have predictable plots to them.
+Mike praised the English release though for being far better when it comes to the artwork and design than the original Japanese release.
+He finished his review saying that while the artwork is not yet at the Love Hina level (this was Akamatsu's first manga), Ken's fans "won't want to do without it" citing the evolution of Akamatsu's artwork.